-Many people believe that the more information they give to their insurance providers, the higher the penalty and the lower the payout.
-But for insurers, this information is everything.
-Without it, companies like Sheilas’ Wheels are unable to challenge high prices from competitors, manufacturers and repairers.
-They’re also unable to identify fraudulent claims without challenging their customers and damaging their customer experience.
+Many people believe the more information they give to their insurance provider, the higher the penalty and the lower the payout.
+But for companies like Sheilas’ Wheels, information is everything.

-So Sheilas’ Wheels approached with one key question: how can we use mobile technology to decrease the chance of fraud in a way that customers love?
+That’s why esure approached us with one key question: how can we use mobile technology to decrease the chance of fraud in a way that customers love?

 We explored the group’s full range of solutions across home, motor and mobile insurance.
 Based on this initial discovery, we identified motor insurance as where we could make the most impact in the least amount of time.

 We piloted the Sheilas’ Wheels insurance app with over 300 employees at a staged accident scene in esure HQ.

 In a short space of time, we built a prototype solution and were able to test how well it worked in a real-world scenario.
 The pilot scheme showed us how hundreds of different people interacted with the app and any friction points in the user journey.